astropy/astropy/docs/development/workflow/index.rst

 .. _using-git:

-Contributing/Developing Astropy or Affiliated Packages
+Contributing To/Developing Astropy or Affiliated Packages
 ======================================================

 Summary